cesar-moya/cesar-moya.github.io/_posts/2020-07-08-motorizing-standup-desk.md

   - Automation
 ---

-**UPDATE July 10, 2020: This post is still on DRAFT.
-The setup below works fine for lowering the desk, but for raising it the motor stalls after about 5 seconds, which isn't ideal.
-I have a solution for that issue upcoming, which is simply adding a second motor to the other end of the shaft to duplicate the torque and reduce the load on the motors.
-I'll update this post very soon with the details!**

 I recently purchased an [Ikea Skarsta](https://www.ikea.com/us/en/p/skarsta-desk-sit-stand-beige-white-s19324815/){:target="_blank"} Standup Desk, it has a nice manual crank that you can turn to raise it and lower it.
 It takes around 80 turns (45 seconds) each time I want to change it's position... and I usually want to do so at least twice a day... **every day**.
 Some quick math shows it's around 3 minutes per day turning a crank... that's around **18 hours per year turning a crank!!!.**

 I had to do something about it...